Judge Judy: Season 9 (2004–2005)

-Seasons 10 through 23
+Seasons 10 through 23 (2005–2019)

 Beginning in September 2012, the show made a switch to high definition with its 17th season.
 The bumpers between commercials are also in HD, although most on-screen graphics such as plaintiff and defendant descriptions are framed to fit a 4:3 aspect ratio.

+The 2nd episode of the 23rd season featured at-large serial rapist Negasi Zuberi (under the alias Justin Hyche) and the mother of their two children.
+Active since 2016, Zuberi was arrested in 2023 following the abduction and imprisonment of a woman, and sentenced to life in prison in 2025.

 Late into the show's 23rd season, Sheindlin drastically altered her hairstyle by abandoning the bouffant hairdo that she had sported since the show's beginnings; she replaced that with a new style created from her hair pulled back and bounded by a clip-on hair bun at the back of her head.
 Her new hairstyle sparked widespread attention, and considerable negative reviews from viewers (media spectators alike) to the point that the show's Facebook moderator admonished posters that negative commentary about the clip-on bun would be deleted.

 Her bailiff, Petri Hawkins-Byrd, admitted to a preference for the original hairdo.
 Asked about the change in hairstyle, Sheindlin described the former as "a lot of goop and teasing and product and fussing around by somebody else.
 This is so much easier.
 And as each hour in every day we have becomes more precious, the less you want to spend time patshkeing over the way you look."

-COVID-19, seasons 24 and 25
+COVID-19, seasons 24 and 25 (2019–2021)

 In March 2020, the COVID-19 pandemic caused the 24th season production of Judge Judy to end prematurely at only 199 episodes, 61 episodes fewer than the show's typical season number of 260.

 When Judge Judy returned for season 25, its final season, a multitude of COVID-19 precautionary measures were in place, vastly distinguishing this season of the show from previous seasons.
 Sheindlin presided remotely from New York; producers built a partial makeshift set there for her, with a different set design behind her and a larger, darker executive chair.
-Byrd and the litigants (and witnesses if any) participated from the Los Angeles studio, now devoid of audience members.
+Byrd and the litigants (and witnesses, if any) participated from the Los Angeles studio, now devoid of audience members.
 Sheindlin interacted with the litigants through a live Internet link.
 Because Byrd could not physically convey evidence between her and the litigants, evidence was scanned with a document camera at the litigant lecterns, allowing Sheindlin to view it remotely.
 In addition, litigant afterthoughts following the case were shared at the podiums, instead of in the hallway set used pre-COVID.

 Steve Kamer took over as voice-over announcer for the 25th season after Jerry Bishop's death on April 21, 2020.